I’ve just come in from shooting Doris, one of the foundation sows of our Berkshire herd.

 Doris dropped to the ground, dead in an instant as the shot column penetrated her skull and then dispersed through the brain case, destroying the brain and brain stem in an instant.

-I much prefer a shotgun for dispatching a pig, as does the Humane Slaughter Association.
+I much prefer a shotgun for dispatching an adult pig, as does the Humane Slaughter Association.

 The dispersal and rapid loss of momentum of the shot after it penetrates the front of the skull means there is much less risk of over-penetration than there is with a rifle bullet while destruction of the brain stem is guaranteed if the angle is right.
 (It’s much more humane than the method the vet had to use when we had to put Gus, our old boar, down in a hurry.)